-Finally, Soviet practices also raise the key issue of whether these cross-cutting warfighting effects scale up to affect war outcomes.
+Finally, Soviet practices also raise the key issue of whether these crosscutting war-fighting effects scale up to affect war outcomes.
 Of course, many factors contribute to a state's victory (or defeat), and it can be difficult to isolate the specific effects of any one policy or practice.
 This is especially the case with blocking detachments, where selection effects concerning the adoption of these units and timing of their implementation are wrapped up in broader war dynamics and belligerent characteristics.
 Was the belligerent already on the glide path to defeat when these units were created, thereby spuriously associating blocking detachments with defeat?
-Did these units prolong the collapse of an army or actually hasten its demise?
-All of these scenarios are plausible, and so we must be cautious in assigning blame and credit to blocking detachments.
+Did these units delay the collapse of an army or actually hasten its demise?
+All of these scenarios are plausible, and so caution is warranted when assigning blame and credit to blocking detachments.

-That said, there are a sufficient number of historical examples of belligerents deploying these units and winning major wars - the Bolsheviks during the Russian Civil War, the USSR during the Winter War (1939-40) and Eastern Front, the Chinese government during the Taiping and Nien Rebellions - that we cannot rule out the possibility that their warfighting effects are on balance positive at least under certain circumstances.
-The question of how these war-fighting scale up to affect macrolevel war outcomes and postwar regime survival remains central to future research.
+That said, there are a sufficient number of historical examples of belligerents deploying these units and winning major wars - the Bolsheviks during the Russian Civil War, the USSR during the Winter War (1939-1940) and Eastern Front, the Chinese government during the Taiping and Nien Rebellions - that the possibility that their warfighting effects are on balance positive at least under certain circumstances cannot be ruled out.
+The question of how these war-fighting processes scale up to affect macro-level war outcomes and postwar regime survival remains central to future research.

-5 Conclusion
+Conclusion

 Blocking detachments highlight the often-neglected role that coercion can play in motivating soldiers to fight and maintain discipline even under brutal circumstances.
-The tradeoffs and costs associated with purchasing battlefield staying power are high, however.
+The trade-offs and costs associated with purchasing battlefield staying power are high, however.
 These costs range from sharply higher casualties to rigid tactics and constrained operations as well as the creation of grievances among soldiers and a second front between officers and soldiers.
 Though often relegated to the margins of our theoretical and historical accounts of warfare, the role of blocking detachments, as well as similar institutions such as disciplinary units and state-created paramilitaries, opens new avenues for inquiry into how coercion influences military effectiveness.